 What Chickweed Tells us about Relationships and Community

-Chickweed prefers to grow in groups and clusters, but even within these clusters each flower maintains its own individuality, and survives and thrives in balance with every other sprig of chickweed it shares its space with.
+Chickweed prefers to grow in groups and clusters.
+Still, even within these clusters, each flower maintains its individuality and survives and thrives in balance with every other sprig of chickweed it shares its space with.

-Chickweed teaches us a valuable lesson when it comes to our relationships in that it teaches us how to live in balance with ourselves and those around us.
+Chickweed teaches us a valuable lesson regarding our relationships in that it teaches us how to live in balance with ourselves and those around us.

 Chickweed expresses the magic of balance within a group.
-Each sprig of chickweed has its own individuality that it expresses, yet it still lives in union and harmony within the cluster where it grows.
+Each sprig of chickweed has the individuality that it expresses, yet it still lives in union and harmony within the cluster where it grows.

 How Chickweed Teaches us the Power of Persistence

 Chickweed is very difficult to get rid of.
-To completely remove it from an environment can require repeated tilling during dry weather, completely burying the herb, or plowing it under just as Winter arrives, and even then, there are no guarantees you will have rid yourself of her.
+Removing it from an environment can require repeated tilling during dry weather, completely burying the herb, or plowing it under just as Winter arrives.
+Even then, there are no guarantees you will have to rid yourself of her.

-In chickweed’s persistence and stubbornness, you can see her express her enduring and persevering energy.
+In chickweed’s persistence and stubbornness, you can see it express its enduring and persevering energy.
 Her seeds can remain fertile and germinate for up to 40 years, and even under the thickest blanket of snow, she can still survive and thrive.
 Only the harshest frost is enough to take her down.

 Chickweed’s Protective Power

-Chickweed has protective energies.
-Characteristic of chickweed is a thin strip of fur that can only be found along one side of the stem.
-This strip of fur provides a modicum of protection for this very strong plant.
+Chickweed has a characteristic thin strip of fur that can only be found along one side of the stem.
+This fur strip provides a modicum of protection for this very strong plant.
 Her white petals also express the protective energies laden within the plant.

 Chickweed’s Connection to Birds

 Chickweed is connected to animal energies, specifically birds.
-It gets its name from the fact that it is often fed to baby chickens.
-Its seeds also rely on animals and birds to travel from place to place, and it is commonly fed to poultry and farm animals.
+It gets its name because it is often fed to baby chickens.
+Its seeds also rely on animals and birds to travel from place to place, and it is commonly provided to poultry and farm animals as food.

 Although chickweed is Native to Europe, its seeds have traveled far and wide to every corner of the planet.
 There is not a country on Earth you can go where chickweed cannot be found.